Yveto-M/Yveto-M/README.md

-# <a href="https://www.linkedin.com/in/yveto-meus/">Yveto Meus</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/yveto-meus/"> 🔐 Yveto Meus's IT, IAM, and Cybersecurity Project Portfolio

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects enable me to delve deeply into the ever-evolving landscape of cybersecurity.
-Please feel free to review them and see the work I’ve put into enhancing security operations and processes.
+I’m passionate about cybersecurity, specializing in Identity and Access Management (IAM) and Privileged Access Management (PAM).
+My projects focus on implementing secure access controls, privileged account protection, and infrastructure hardening across hybrid environments.
+From vulnerability management and Azure IAM to hands-on CyberArk deployments, these labs demonstrate my ability to integrate enterprise-grade security tools, automate protection, and ensure resilience in production systems.
+Each project highlights my approach to problem-solving, risk reduction, and operational security through real-world simulation and implementation.

 ## ⚠️ Vulnerability Management Projects